mioscode/mioscode.github.io/_posts/2019-07-02-vuejs-quasar-cli-install.md

 | |_| | |_| | (_| \__ \ (_| | |
  \__\_\\__,_|\__,_|___/\__,_|_|

 ?
-Project name (internal usage for dev) project_name
-?
-Project product name (official name; must start with a letter if you will build mobile apps) Project App ?
+Project name (internal usage for dev) custody_vue_client ?
+Project product name (must start with letter if building mobile apps) Quasar App ?
 Project description A Quasar Framework app
 ?
-Author admin <admin@test.com>
+Author somee.han <somee.han@aiotholdings.com>
 ?
-Check the features needed for your project: (Press <space> to select, <a> to toggle all, <i> to invert selection)ESLint, Vuex, Axios, Vue-i18n, IE11 support
+Pick your favorite CSS preprocessor: (can be changed later) Sass ?
+Pick a Quasar components & directives import strategy: (can be changed later) Auto import ?
+Check the features needed for your project: ESLint, Vuex, Axios, Vue-i18n, IE11 support ?
+Pick an ESLint preset: Standard
 ?
-Pick an ESLint preset Standard
-?
-Cordova id (disregard if not building mobile apps) org.cordova.quasar.app ?
+Cordova/Capacitor id (disregard if not building mobile apps) com.aiotholdings.custody.mobild.app ?
 Should we run `npm install` for you after the project has been created? (recommended) NPM

 ...